rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/variable-selection-details.md

 ***FTOTINC (mixed household)***

 The `FTOTINC` (Family Total Income) variable represents the aggregated income of all family-related members living in a mixed household.
-It sums the individual incomes(`INCTOT`)  of all related family members (including the head) regardless of whether they meet the study's specific criteria for a 'stable worker', while excluding the income of roommates.
+It sums the individual incomes (`INCTOT`) of all related family members (including the head), regardless of whether they meet the study's specific criteria for a stable worker, while excluding the income of roommates.

+> **Note:** For mixed renter households in group two, `FTOTINC` is used as the household income measure and relabeled as `HHINCOME` for consistency with family households.

 ***worker_type (family & mixed household)***